esx-framework/esx-documentation/docs/legacy/installation.md

 ## Install

 - Extract the `[esx]` and `[esx_addons]` folders
-- Place Them into the `Resouces` folder in your server.
+- Place Them into the `Resources` folder in your server.
 - Go into the `[SQL]` Folder:

   - Import `legacy.sql` in your database